ptKerwin/Bricks_2024/README.md

 This repository reflects the **final integrated frontend codebase**.
 Earlier development phases and backend implementation were maintained in separate repositories.

-## Documentation Language

-Project documentation and issue discussions were conducted primarily in **Chinese**, reflecting the working language of the development team.

 ## Product & Workflow Snapshots

 Below are selected snapshots illustrating the product interface and development workflow of Bricks.